Table of Contents[Hide][Show]

 The following paragraph was sponsored by RVshare, a peer-to-peer RV rental website that connects RV owners with people who want to rent an RV.

 Did you know that there are campsites and RV sites at Disney’s Fort Wilderness at Disney World?
 These RV sites have concrete pads as big as 18 feet wide and 60 feet long.
 This means you can stay in a luxury RV for a fraction of the cost of staying at a luxury Disney resort.
-And, unlike a standard hotel room, the luxury RV will sleep your family of 5+!
+And, unlike a standard hotel room, the luxury RV will sleep your family of 5+ and comes with a kitchen!

 Even better, staying in an RV at Fort Wilderness entitles you to all of the perks of staying at a Disney resort, including extended hours in the parks and free Disney transportation.
 Best of all, there are lots of RV rental options in Orlando and many of them will set up the RV for FREE at the campsite.